Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Traffic flow diagram

 The following diagram shows how a DNS query flows through an anycast network.
-The resolver's query is routed by BGP to the nearest healthy POP, which answers on behalf of the shared anycast IP.
+The resolver's query is routed by BGP to a selected healthy POP, which answers on behalf of the shared anycast IP.

 How DNScale Uses Anycast